pakal/rsfile/doc/native_io_concepts.rst

     can end up being shared by several processes.

 File descriptor
-    This type (called C file descriptor on Posix systems, file handle on win32 platforms) mostly acts as a "pointer" to an open file object.
+    This type (called C file descriptor on Posix systems, file handle on windows platforms) mostly acts as a "pointer" to an open file object.
 It is typically an integer used as an index in a per-process open file table.
-Several open file references can target the same open file objects, via inheritance (when forking) or dedicated duplication functions (dup() on posix, DuplicateHandle() on win32).
+Several open file references can target the same open file objects, via inheritance (when forking) or dedicated duplication functions (dup() on posix, DuplicateHandle() on windows).
     Synchronization systems may then be required to avoid race conditions around the common file offset.
     On some platforms, open file references have specific attributes (like permissions, locks, inheritability options...), and the rest of their "state" is the one of the open file they represent.